- Get link

 To make authentic Lahori style Zarda, boil sella rice with food color and cardamom.
 Prepare a sugar syrup (sheera) in oil with cloves, then mix the rice.
 The secret is to cook on low flame until the sugar moisture evaporates, ensuring each grain stays separate and perfectly sweet.

 The secret is adding a splash of water to the oil-sugar mixture before adding rice.
 This prevents the sugar from becoming too sticky or burning.
 At Noshaba Kitchen Zone, I use this method to ensure every grain of sella rice remains separate, fluffy, and perfectly glazed.
+If you love crispy textures, you should also try my Suji Ka Samosa Recipe.

 | Nutrient | Amount |